 Note

-As users go through their regular sign-in, Conditional Access policies that govern security info registration apply before the user is prompted to set up Authenticator.
-For example, if a Conditional Access policy requires security info updates can only occur on an internal network, then users won't be prompted to set up Authenticator unless they are on the internal network.
+As users go through their regular sign-in, Conditional Access policies that govern security info registration apply before the user is nudged to set up an authentication method.
+For example, if a Conditional Access policy requires that security info updates can only occur on an internal network, users won't be prompted unless they're on the internal network.

 Prerequisites